Vevey, Lake Geneva, West Switzerland.

 Zurich, North Switzerland

-Zurich tourism offers few major attractions and doesn't require much more than a day or two.
+Zurich offers few major attractions and doesn't require much more than a day or two.
 The city is more about minor, quirky sights such as building décor, street plant pots and ambience in the Altstadt district which encompasses the old town on both sides of the River Limmat, east and west.